What Pound Line Is Best For Centerpin Fishing

 What Pound Line Is Best For Steelhead Fishing West Coast Rivers

-The pound line that you need for Centerpin fishing for steelhead on the west coast is a 14 to 16-pound line because of the bigger stronger steelhead that use the big river and fast currents to their advantage.
+The pound line that you need for Centerpin fishing for steelhead on the West Coast is a 10 to 14-pound line because of the bigger, stronger steelhead in bigger rivers and faster currents.

-A 10 to 12-pound leader attached to a 14-pound line works on most small to medium-sized rivers.
+A 10 to 12-pound leader attached to a 10 to 12-pound line works on most small to medium-sized rivers.

-If you fish on larger rivers with faster flows you will need to use a 14-pound leader and a 16-pound mainline.
+If you fish on larger rivers with faster currents, you might need to use a 14-pound leader and a 16-pound mainline.

 What Pound Line Is Best For Salmon Fishing Great Lakes Rivers

-For salmon fishing around the great lake region on large rivers like the Niagara River, you should use a 12 to 14-pound line.
+For salmon fishing around the Great Lakes region on large rivers like the Niagara River, you should use a 12 to 14-pound line.

 What Pound Line Is Best For Salmon Fishing West Coast Rivers

-When fishing for salmon on the west coast, a 16 to 18-pound line is best for salmon fishing.
+When fishing for salmon on the West Coast, a 14 to 18-pound line is best for salmon fishing.
 On smaller clear rivers, the 14-pound line with a 12 to 14-pound leader should be perfect.

 On larger faster flows, an 18-pound line with a 16-pound leader is best.